-When reimbursing employees for their health insurance expenses, there are many options to choose from.
-Due to the rising cost of health insurance, many employers are switching from traditional employer-sponsored group health insurance to more personalized benefits.
+There are many options to choose from when reimbursing employees for their health insurance expenses.
+Due to the rising cost of health insurance, many business owners are switching from traditional employer-sponsored group health insurance to personalized benefits.

 With so many different options, it can be hard to know which health insurance reimbursements are taxable and which aren't.